Pfizer CEO defends Astra deal, says committed to UK science

-LONDON May 10 U.S. drug company Pfizer fought back on Saturday against criticism that its planned takeover of drugmaker AstraZeneca would damage Britain's science base by saying UK research was a key reason for its move.

-Chief Executive Ian Read, who is due to appear before two committees of UK lawmakers on May 13 and 14, said in a video that his proposed $106 billion deal would be a "win-win" for society and shareholders.
+Chief Executive Ian Read, who is due to appear before two committees of MPs on May 13 and 14, said in a video that his proposed $106 billion (62.9 billion pounds) deal would be a "win-win" for society and shareholders.

 The planned acquisition would be the largest foreign takeover of a British company and the government has said it is looking for further binding commitments from Pfizer to ensure highly skilled jobs and research work is retained.